 ZN: Basically I heard about the event via a comment on the Sega Europe Facebook page.
 Shortly afterwards I joined the Summer of Sonic group on Facebook to keep up with news of the event.
 Then afterwards I posted a link to my Labyrinth Zone song on YouTube asking if SOS needed any live music acts to play at the event.

-TC: What was your favorite Summer of Sonic moment, as an attending performer and as a general spectator?
+TC: What was your favourite Summer of Sonic moment, as an attending performer and as a general spectator?

 ZN: To be honest I loved all of it.
 It was a fantastic event with a brilliant atmosphere.
 I was ecstatic about attending as I actually wasn’t aware there was a whole convention dedicated to Sonic the Hedgehog so, being the massive sonic fan I am, to find out I would not only be attending but gigging was beyond amazing.
 I certainly cannot wait for next year if it runs again.